noamozer/autoscalingCpuStressExcercise/README.md

 This is a script that launches an EC2 instance and registers it to an ELB.
 The script will monitor that instance's CPU and scale when reaches the cpu threshold.

-(The default CPU threshold is 80 and is set in the consts.py file)
+Notes: 1.
+The default CPU threshold is 80 and is set in the consts.py file
+2. userdata.sh is the script that runs on each instance that is launched.

 ## Requirements